 The after school martial arts classes will follow a progressive curriculum that include practical lesson plans for anti-bullying strategies and the prevalent dangers of Internet chat rooms and strangers.
 The curriculum is established to be easily applied to real life situations.
 Our focus is to instill confidence, self-esteem and leadership qualities.
-The classes will be divided by age category in two groups so that we can focus on the developmental needs of the children.
+The classes will be divided by age category in two or three groups so that we can focus on the developmental needs of the children.

 Children who are enrolled in the After School Program will be provided with the same quality programming during early dismissal days, professional development days, winter and spring breaks.
 In addition, the children enrolled in the After School Program will be guaranteed a spot secured for the already successful “Nights of the Ninja” and “Summer Adventure Camp”.
 You will lose the stress of searching for childcare or wondering what your child is doing when schools are closed.
 You can continue your work day with ease knowing that your child is in a positive and safe environment receiving quality physical activity and mental stimulation within a team.
 Evenings can now be a relaxing time to enjoy dinner and engage in precious family time.

 Enter your information to speak to the Program director at your location